 - Inform the students about the format and limitations of the exam before they start the exam.

-However, one crucial question to ask is, is the classic written exam where our students answer a set of questions still a useful form of examination in the online environment?
-Maybe a problem based approach, where the students have full access to information is better?
+However, one crucial question is, is the classic written exam where our students answer a set of questions still a valuable form of examination in the online environment?
+Maybe a problem-based approach, where the students have full access to information, is better?
 What about students answering the questions by recording a video?

-The current situation when we have to adjust and adapt our methods of testing our students’ learning and understanding makes this the best time ever to explore new and innovative approaches.
+When we have to adjust and adapt our testing methods for students’ learning and understanding, the current situation makes this the best time to explore new and innovative approaches.